You’ve read every book on baby sleep training, divided night shifts between you and your husband,

 5. Sleep Regression

 Even the best sleepers can develop crazy night habits during sleep regressions.
-Sleep regressions are a phase where your baby’s sleep becomes disrupted.
-Many times, sleep regressions are tied to a developmental leap or some kind of physiological change.
+Sleep regressions are a phase where your baby’s sleep becomes disrupted due usually developmental leaps or physiological changes.

 The most common sleep regressions happen around 4 months (the dreaded 4 month sleep regression), 8-9 months, 12 months, 18 months, and 2 years.
 If your baby is about to hit any of these milestones, there’s a good chance that a sleep regression could be the culprit.